PROCEDURES FOR THE RESOLUTION OF ALLEGATIONS OF SEXUAL MISCONDUCT, SEXUAL ASSAULT, AND SEXUAL HARASSMENT

 10.7.5 After deliberation, the Hearing Panel will vote for the purpose of determining whether or not a violation of the University’s Sexual Misconduct Policy has occurred.
 The decision will be based upon majority vote of the three (3) panel members.

-10.7.6 After the panel has reached a decision, the Chair will inform the parties of the findings in person by reconvening the parties; by email to the parties’ University email account; or by U.S. Mail.
-The Chair will also advise the parties of each one’s right to appeal.
+10.7.6 After the panel has reached a decision, the Chair will inform the parties and the Title IX Coordinator through written findings in person by reconvening the parties; by email to the parties’ University email account; or by U.S. Mail.
+The Chair will also advise the parties in writing of each one’s right to appeal.
 The form of notice shall be at the discretion of the Chair of the Hearing Panel and shall be that which is determined to be the most expedient and reliable method for informing the parties.

 10.7.7 In the event the Respondent is found to be responsible for violating the University’s Sexual Misconduct Policy, the Chair will allow both parties an opportunity to present oral or written impact statements to the panel, immediately if the parties are present or within forty-eight (48) hours if they are not.